digicademy-chf/chf_container/README.md

 ## Roadmap

-- Make sure the cert file names are correct.
+- Add `dfd/config/sites` to repo.
-- Add instructions for SQL and ZIP/TGZ files.
+- Add instructions for settings, SQL and ZIP/TGZ files.
+- Add useful commands listed in RI Docker.
+- Switch packages to Git versions instead of local ones.
+- Test the revised setup in a development environment (if the Apache conf is an issue, the SSL version needs to be removed).
 - Add the Manticore container with a basic config.